 The University of Calgary

-leading to a Doctor of Veterinary Medicine (DVM).
+to a Doctor of Veterinary Medicine (DVM).
 Completion of at least 4 or more

-semesters of full-time post-secondary instruction at a recognized
+semesters of full-time post-secondary instruction at a recognized university or

-required prior to application to the DVM program.
+is required prior to application to the DVM

-Application forms for the Faculty of Veterinary Medicine are
+application form for the Faculty of Veterinary Medicine can be found on the

 Completed application forms